The Ultimate Guide to Running Effective Facebook Ads

 Before delving further into the topic, let us first understand why is it important to use Facebook ads, its different types and the pros and cons of using it.

-With over 3 million businesses advertising on Facebook, this social media network has gained popularity over the last few years, mostly because of these four reasons (Facebook):
+With over 3 million businesses advertising on Facebook, this social media network has gained popularity over the last few years.
+There are a number of reasons why businesses should use Facebook Ads, the four most important of them are:

 Data size: Facebook has more than 1.13 billion daily active users, of which 1.03 billion access it through mobile devices.